alpha-bytes/zs50-content/lectures/week6.md

 Okay, so now that you have a good understanding of each of the layers, here's the exception to the **refactor** rule mentioned above:

-> I recommend you implement the Service / Domain / Selector pattern in every single org in which you deploy code bound for production.
+> I recommend you implement the Service / Domain / Selector layers in every single org in which you deploy code bound for production.

 Even if the Salesforce org you're working in is small, with relatively little code, you should still implement at least the `Domain` and `Selector` layers.
 Why?
 Because they are so universal and applicable to the nature of how Salesforce's *core* is organized (SObject-centric) that they will set you up for faster code development that more dependably stands the test of time.